ayushmourya/pdf-bookmark-saver/privacy-policy.md

 ## Contact Us

-If you have any questions or concerns about this privacy policy, please contact us at [Your Email Address].
+If you have any questions or concerns about this privacy policy, please contact us at ayushmourya41@gmail.com.